BodiAugustus/ashley_defi/README.md

 #110.
 Current useEffect method of subscribing to events results in way too many function calls.
 Refactored to reduce in the useAccount and useNetwork useEffects.
 Tested for reduction in callbacks, successful.

 #111.
 Bug exist where non signed in meta user has unlocked access to Curriculum content.
 Fixed by updating isLocked in slug page.

+#112.
+Created new hook function to fetch courses data for manage page.
+Created useManageCourses.js inside web3 folder.
+C&p from useOwnedCourse into new file.
+Refactored for new use case.
+Registered new hook inside of setupHooks.
+Added same functionality in hooks/web3/index.
+Imported new functionality to manage.js.